-Milk and other milk products are considered the most important components of the daily diet, especially for sensitive groups including, infants, children, and old age (Giri et al., 2011).
-Thus, the high exposure of these products to heavy metals has a negative effect on human health (Khan et al., 2013).
+Milk and other milk products are considered the most important components of the daily diet, especially for sensitive groups, including infants, children, and old age (Giriet al., 2011).
+Thus the high exposure of these products to heavy metals has negative effects on human health (Khan et al., 2013).

-Lead is one of the nonessential elements that have a severe toxic cumulative effect.

-The environmental sources are as disposal of wastes, atmospheric deposition, urban effluent, and vehicle exhausts may be considered the major resources for the presence of Pb in milk and milk products (Meshref et al., 2014).
-Pb could release into the air in the form of metal fumes or suspended particles (Ihedioha and Okoye, 2012).
-It is worth mentioning that Pb is a probable human teratogen, associated with hypertension and cardiovascular disease, causing neurotoxicity and affect the male fertility, memory deterioration (El-Sokkary et al., 2003).
+Pb is one of the non-essential elements that have severe toxic cumulative effect.
+The environmental sources, such as disposal of wastes, atmospheric deposition, urban effluent, and vehicle exhausts may be considered the major resources for the presence of Pb in milk and milk products (Meshref et al., 2014).
+Lead could be released into the air in the form of metal fumes suspended particles (Ihedioha Okoye,2012).
+It is worth mentioning that, Pb is a probable human teratogen, associated with hypertension and cardiovascular disease, causing neurotoxicity and affect male fertility, memory deterioration (El-Sokkary et al., 2003).

-Several authors have conducted researches on Pb, where lower results for milk samples were detected in different countries (Malhat et al., 2012, Temiz and Soylu, 2012, Rahimi, 2013, Ismail et al., 2015, Kim et al., 2016, and Castro-Gonzalez et al., 2017).
+Several authors have conducted researches on Pb, where lower results for milk samples were detected in different countries (Bilandzic et al., 2011, El Sayed et al., 2011, Maas et al., 2011,

+Abd-El Aal et al., 2012, Hassan and El-Shahat, 2012, Malhat et al., 2012, Temiz and Soylu, 2012, Rahimi, 2013, Ismail et al., 2015, Kim et al., 2016, and Castro-Gonzalez et al., 2017).
 For kariesh cheese, lower results were detected by (Ibrahim, 2004, Al-Ashmawy et al., 2008 and Deeb, 2010).

-The higher levels of pb in the examined samples may be as a result of using contaminated water or sewerage water for agriculture purposes that may be directly accessed through drinking water, or through bioaccumulation of these metal residues in soil, fodder, and vegetables (Javed et al., 2009).
-Higher amount in kariesh cheese may be present because of the affinity of metals for the casein fraction, and also it was sold without a package (Fischer et al., 2011).
+The higher levels of Pb in the examined samples may be as a result of using contaminated water or sewage water for agriculture purposes that may be directly accessed through drinking water or through bioaccumulation of these metal residues in soil, fodder, and vegetables (Javed et al., 2009).
+A higher amount in kariesh cheese may be present because of the affinity of metals for the casein fraction, and it was also sold without a package (Fischer et al., 2011).

-It is evident from the findings in Table (2) that mean concentrations of Pb in nearly all of samples were higher than standards set by the Egyptian Standard, (2012).
-Lower percentages were recorded by (El-Ansary, 2017 and Babu et al., 2018).
-These values can vary due to the sampling area and the time of year (Rahimi, 2013).
+It is evident from the findings in Table (2) that the mean concentrations of Pb in nearly all of the samples were higher than the standards set by the Egyptian Standard, (2012).
+Lower percentages were recorded by (El-Ansary,2017 andBabu et al., 2018).
+These values can vary due to the samplingarea and the time of year (Rahimi, 2013).
 Cd is a toxic metal with extremely long biological half lifetime.
-Once contaminated food ingested, it can be absorbed via the alimentary tract, and may remain inside the body 15-20 years.
+Once contaminated food ingested, it can be absorbed via the alimentary tract and may remain inside the body 15-20 years.
 It has many hazards on human health (Zhuang et al., 2009), such as renal damages, bone fractures, kidney dysfunction, and even cancer (Khan et al., 2013).

-Concerning Cd results in our work, the results cleared the presence of Cd only in raw goat's milk and kariesh cheese, Cabrera et al. (1995) indicated that presence of low residues of Cd in raw or UHT milk and other milk products, except if dairy animals consumed polluted feed and water.
-Furthermore, Cd can be leached from food packages, or entered and other milk products milk during marketing, and storage.
-On the contrary, higher levels of Cd residues in raw milk and kariesh cheese were detected by (Javid et al., 2009, Deeb, 2010, Abd-El Aal et al., 2012, and Malhat et al., 2012).
+Concerning Cd results in our work, the results cleared the presence of Cd only in raw goats' milk and kariesh cheese.
+These results can be explained in light of the study of Cabrera et al. (1995)who indicated the presence of low residues of Cdin raw or UHT milk and other milk products, except if dairy animals consumed polluted feed and water.
+Furthermore, Cd can be leached from food packages or entered milk and other milk products during marketing, and storage.
+On the contrary, higher levels of Cd residues in raw milk and kariesh cheese were detected by (Ibrahim, 2004, Enb et al., 2009, Javid et al., 2009, Deeb, 2010, Abd-El Aal et al., 2012, and Malhat et al., 2012).

-Table (2) cleared that the mean concentrations of Cd only in 5% of raw goat's milk were higher than standards set by the EOSQ, (2012).
-Higher percentage was recorded by (El-Ansary, 2017 and Babu et al., 2018).
+Table (2) cleared that the mean concentrations of Cd only in 5% of raw goats' milk were higher than standards set by the Egyptian Standard, (2012).
+A higher percentage was recorded by (El-Ansary, 2017 and Babu et al., 2018).